201549BL/CopyOfMonn/README.md

 ## Disclaimer

-This project is a recreationg of another webpage.
+This project is a recreation of another webpage.
 See [Monn Interiørarkitekter | Monn Interior Architects](https://monn.no/).

 ## Motivation